pwittchen/wittchen.io/source/_posts/deployment-of-the-java-code-to-aws-lambda.md

 Of course, url will be different in your setup.

-after that, we should receive response:
+After that, we should receive response:

 ```json
 {